BcnRust/devbcn-workshop/docs/src/02_02_shuttle.md

 And that's how easy it is to create a simple API with [Shuttle](https://www.shuttle.rs)!

+> Try to add more routes and see what happens!

 ```admonish
 We're using [Actix-web](https://actix.rs) as our web framework, but **you can use any other framework** supported by [Shuttle](https://www.shuttle.rs).